ellatrix/wp-front-end-editor/readme.txt

 = 0.6 =

-* Allows new posts and pages being created on the front-end.
+* Allows new posts and pages to be created on the front-end.
 * Adds placeholder for title and content.

 = 0.5.1 =